bumbu/svg-pan-zoom/README.md

 * 'panEnabled' must be true or false.
 Default is true.
 * 'zoomEnabled' must be true or false.
 Default is true.
 * 'dragEnabled' must be true or false.
 Default is false.
-* 'zoomScaleSensitivity' must be scalar.
+* 'zoomScaleSensitivity' must be a scalar.
 Default is 0.2.
-* 'minZoom' must be scalar.
+* 'minZoom' must be a scalar.
 Default is 0.5.
-* 'maxZoom' must be scalar.
+* 'maxZoom' must be a scalar.
 Default is 10.
 * 'onZoom' must be a callback function to be called when zoom changes.